-Course Outcome: After the completion of the course, students will be able to C or P or A

-CO1 Identify and analyze various types of soils for Psychomotor Remembering & engineering utilization.

-CO2 Determine the necessary index and engineering Psychomotor Analyzing properties of soils.

-Respond to Phenomena Observation

-CO3 Investigate the soil using appropriate methods and Psychomotor Remembering equipments.
-Observation
+Course be able e Outcome: After the completion of the course, students will e to Domain C or P or A Level CO1 Identify and analyze various types of soils for engineering utilization.
+Psychomotor Remembering & Observation CO2 Determine the necessary index and engineering properties of soils.
+Psychomotor Analyzing Respond to Phenomena Observation CO3 Investigate the soil using appropriate methods and equipments.
+Psychomotor Remembering Observation